phazelift/words.js/README.md

 ```
 ___

+Most methods overload strings.js methods, only to focus on words rather than characters.
+Where in strings.js you use shuffle to randomly reorder the characters in a string, in words.js the overloaded
+shuffle function randomly reorders the words in a string, or you can shuffle the characters of a specific word in
+a string, and much more.
+See the API for some sweet examples.
+<br/><br/>
+All indexes in words.js are 1 based.
+Negative indexes can be used in most functions. -1 references the last
+word in the internal words array, 1 references the first word.

+words.js is made for chaining operations on words in strings, most of it's methods return their
+own context.
+To return the actual value of the internal string/array, one can use `.get()` or `.$` or `.string`.
+___
 All input and output is type save; you can throw in any type and still get a string if the expected output is of
 type `<string>`.
 If any method receives an argument of a type it cannot process, the argument will simply be ignored.